sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ### 5.1 Elastic Net Model
-The Elastic Net Model has been tuned to find the optimal Lambda and Alpha values.
+The Elastic Net algorithm works by shrinking the beta coefficients of less important variable towards zero.
+It has two main parameters to tune - alpha and lambda.
+Lambda is the penalty coefficient and it's allowed to take any number.
+Alpha refers to the type of model we want to try and ranges from 0 to 1.
+If alpha = 0, we have a ridge model and if alpha = 1, we have a LASSO model and any value in between is Elastic net.
 Since our problem was a multi class classification problem, we have used the multinomial family in the elastic net to build our model.

-We obtained an optimal alpha value of 1 and optimal lamda value for 1SE as 0.006040416 as shown in the table below.
+We obtained an optimal alpha value of 1 and optimal lambda value for 1SE as 0.006 as seen from the table below.

 ![**Figure 1: Tuning Parameters for ElasticNet**](/images/GLMNetTuning.png)